‘It just didn’t work’ – Rangnick’s Man Utd tactics questioned by Neville after he tinkers with lineup against Leicester - NewsBreak

 ‘It just didn’t work’ – Rangnick’s Man Utd tactics questioned by Neville after he tinkers with lineup against Leicester

-RALF RANGNICK'S failure to include a recognised striker for Mancheste United against Leicester has bemused Old Trafford legend Gary Neville.
+RALF RANGNICK'S failure to include a recognised striker for Manchester United against Leicester has bemused Old Trafford legend Gary Neville.

 And Nev doubts whether Bruno Fernandes has the attributes to fill in as a 'false nine' - as it 'just didn't work' against Man City'.